Byne's disease: Prevention and management

 When specimens are to be placed in any size of container for long-term storage or display, the consistent use of only archival-quality materials prevents the development of Byne's disease.
 Thus, materials such as metal cabinets and display cases, archival quality paper labels and card trays are used in museum collections of specimens that might be vulnerable to this reaction.
 It is also worth mentioning that sea shells, after collecting, need to be washed thoroughly in freshwater to remove the salt that is on and in the shell, and then dried thoroughly before they are stored.
 Salt attracts moisture and makes shells more vulnerable to Bynesian decay.

 The following is a chart that shows non-archival materials and their archival equivalents:

-If possible, the use of wood and cellulose derivatives should be avoided entirely.
+If possible, the use of wood and wood products should be avoided entirely.
 Many varnishes and paints are well known emitters of volatile organic compounds (VOCs), some of which may be acidic, and thus have the potential to damage calcium carbonate specimens.
 Because of this, these coatings should also be avoided; water-based varnishes and paints are considered less harmful, and should be preferred.

 Because the reactions involved in Bynesian decay require a certain quantity of moisture in the air in order for them to take place, keeping the air somewhat dry, i.e. keeping the environmental relative humidity under control is beneficial.
 This is achieved by careful monitoring of the relative humidity (using instruments such as a hygrometer), and applying dehumidifiers when necessary; sometimes, simple air conditioning systems may suffice.
 Extremely low humidity can damage some specimens, so caution is recommended.
 Usually, a relative humidity maintained around 50% is considered to be adequate.
 Applying sorbents containing a strong base, such as potassium hydroxide, inside the storage environment to protect the specimens against degradation is also possible.
 Copy paper or KOH-impregnated filter paper are some low cost examples of sorbents which can be used.
 These strong bases have a preference to react with acid, thus they compete successfully with the calcium carbonate specimens for any acidic vapors that may be present.
 The bases also help reduce the overall acid concentration inside the enclosed space.

 The damage to specimens is unfortunately not reversible; however, the decay can be arrested by washing or soaking the specimens in water, followed by a very thorough drying.
 The specimens must then be placed in an environment that consists of only archival materials, in a completely archival setting.

 Pyrite disease

-In collections that contain fossils, high humidity can also affect pyrite (or its more reactive polymorph marcasite) (iron sulphide) fossils in a somewhat similar condition, which is known as pyrite disease.
-The iron sulfide can react with water and oxygen to form iron sulfates and sulfuric acid, which then can produce Bynesian decay.
+In collections that contain fossils, high humidity can also affect pyrite (or its polymorph marcasite) (iron disulfide) fossils in a somewhat similar condition, which is known as pyrite disease.
+The iron disulfide can react with water and oxygen to form iron sulfates and sulfuric acid, in a process sometimes termed Bynesian decay.